Better Health. Better Learning.

 Welcome to the School Nurses' Website!

-Health care services are provided by registered nurses in each of our nine schools.
-Every school has a registered nurse available to provide health care services whenever school is in session.
-With nearly 60,000 office visits recorded during the 2012-13 school year, our primary mission is to provide exceptional health services to support every student’s academic success.
+Every school has a registered nurse with expertise in school health and pediatrics, available to provide health care whenever school is in session.
+With nearly 60,000 office visits recorded during the 2017-18 school year, our primary mission is to provide exceptional health services to support every student’s academic success.
 A nurse leader supervises district-wide health office activities and assures compliance with regulatory standards set by the Massachusetts Departments of Public Health (MDPH) and Elementary and Secondary Education (DESE).
 A school physician serves as an adviser to the nurses.

 Please help the school nurse care for your child by informing the nurse if your child has: